cns-iu/x2s_converter/core/readme.md

-These are the core files for the parsor
+These are the core files for the parser